tegorman13/ai_gd_chapter/Categories.md

 ### **Reliance**
 - Gerlich 2025 - AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking
 - Kim 2024 - "I'm Not Sure, But...": Examining the Impact of Large Language Models' Uncertainty Expression on User Reliance and Trust
+- Kim..Lombrozo 2025 - Fostering Appropriate Reliance on Large Language Models: The Role of Explanations, Sources, and Inconsistencies
+- Spatharioti - Effects of LLM-based Search on Decision Making: Speed, Accuracy, and Overreliance

+### Cognitive Load

+Kreijkes 2025 - Effects of LLM Use and Note-Taking On Reading Comprehension and Memory: A Randomised Experiment in Secondary Schools